anejung/kinematic-six-bar-linkage/README.md

-kinematic diagram animation for six bar linkage
+kinematic and orthographic animation for six bar linkage